Esri/data-collection-dotnet/docs/index.md

 |-----|-----|
 | ![Identified Map Feature](/docs/images/anatomy-identified-feature-uwp.png) | ![Identified Map Feature](/docs/images/anatomy-identified-feature.png) |

-If a feature has attachments, you can switch to the attachments tab to view them.
+If a feature has attachments enabled, you can switch to the attachments tab to view them.
 The name and size of each attachment is displayed.

 ### Add map feature